 Chair: Christine Colvin - Director for Partnerships and Communications, The Rivers Trust

 Watch the recording of the live stream below:

 We dream of wild, healthy, natural rivers.
 With your support, we can make this a reality.
-Your donation will be used to support vital work across the UK and Ireland to restore our rivers — before it’s too late.
+Your donation will be used to support vital work across the Britain, Northern Ireland and Ireland to restore our rivers — before it’s too late.

 Header image credit: Zena Holloway